curious-machines/gp-data-transformer/docs/guide.md

 # returns {}

 dt -e '_ <= _' 'undefined'
-# reports failure but that's because dt treats undefined as a result as failure.
+# reports failure because dt treats `undefined` as a result as failure, so
-# This actually succeeded
+# this actually succeeded!

 dt -e '_ <= _' 'true'
 # returns true